RosettaCommons/documentation/scripting_documentation/Developing-for-the-Broker.md

 </ScriptCM>
 ```

-Would create cause a mover "my_mover" whose apply applies your special mover (as created by its own parse_my_tag) with a MoveMap with all the available (i.e. not made unavailable by an EXCLUSIVE Claim) torsion angles in the ResidueSelector "ChainA" set to true.
+Would create cause a mover "my_mover" whose apply applies your special mover (as created by its own parse_my_tag) with a MoveMap with all the available (i.e. not made unavailable by an `EXCLUSIVE` Claim) torsion angles in the ResidueSelector "ChainA" set to true.

 ## Developing New ClientMovers

-If your mover meets one of the following criteria, you might consider writing a special ClientMover just for your class, because it might not fit neatly in the ScriptCM/MoveMapMover pattern.
+If your mover meets one of the following criteria, you might consider writing a special [[ClientMover|ClientMovers]] just for your class, because it might not fit neatly in the [[ScriptCM|ClientMovers#ScriptCM]]/MoveMapMover pattern.

-1. Doesn't make sense outside of an Enviroment
+1. Doesn't make sense outside of an Environment
 2. The claiming associated with your mover--either the construction of FoldTree/AtomTree elements or the DoFs that need to be controlled--is best determined dynamically by the code at broker-time or should be read from a file.
 3. Your effector move (the code that actually changes the numbers in the AtomTree) cannot handle a MoveMap, and requires instead some other indicator (for example, the UniformRigidBodyMover likes a Jump number, not a MoveMap).